tapyu/python-lessons/README.md

 - Each Python package (directory) contains a special `__init__.py` file (which can be empty) to indicate that this directory should be treated as a package.
 - The `__init__.py` file in a Python package serves as the initialization code for the package, and it is executed when the package is imported, that is, `import pyproject`.
 The main purpose of this file is to set up the package and expose specific functionalities or symbols to the external world when the package is imported.
 It servers as a the "package's API".
+- As of Python 3.3 and later, it is not strictly necessary to include an `__init__.py` file in the root directory of your project to consider it a package.
+In modern Python, implicit namespace packages are supported, which means you can have a directory structure without the need for an `__init__.py` file at every level.
+However, if you're working with older versions of Python (before 3.3) or if you want to ensure compatibility with tools and practices that expect the presence of `__init__.py` files, you might still include it.

 ## The `__main__.py` file